 If you do not speak English you can bring someone with you to lodge your passport application and to interpret for you.
 This could be a family member or a friend.

-Alternatively, the Australian Passport Information Service (APIS) can arrange, through the Translating and Interpreting Service (TIS) National, an interpreter to help you lodge your application.
+Alternatively, we can arrange, through the Translating and Interpreting Service (TIS) National, an interpreter to help you lodge your application.
 This service is free.
-Please tell the Australian Passport and Information Service (APIS) that you will need an interpreter, giving as much notice as possible.
-To contact APIS with the assistance of a phone interpreter, call TIS National on 131 450.
+Please tell us you will need an interpreter, giving as much notice as possible.
+To contact us with the assistance of a phone interpreter, call TIS National on 131 450.
 When you telephone TIS National, please tell the operator the language you speak, as well as the name and phone number of the person you wish to contact.